plone/documentation/manage/upgrading/troubleshooting.rst

 Reduce the problem to the smallest possible domain.
 Eliminate products and customizations that are not part of the problem.
 This makes it easier for others to reproduce the problem and it increases your chances of meeting others with the same problem or even a solution.
-The more complex your story is, the more likely that it is unique to your situation and inpenetrable to others.
+The more complex your story is, the more likely that it is unique to your situation and in-penetrable to others.

 Ask for help on a mailing list
 ==============================